 Now let’s come to speed.

 TL;DR: Samsung’s 12GB RAM will have a 44GB/s bandwidth of 5500 Megatransfers per second (MT/s) data transfer rate which is about 30% higher than LPDDR4x memory (4266 MT/s).
 Samsung is working on 16GB LPDDR5 chips that will have a higher 6400 MT/s data rate or around 50% improvement over LPDDR4x as was listed in JEDEC definition.
-Micron’s LPDDR5 memory delivers similar data rate.
+Micron’s LPDDR5 memory delivers a similar data rate.

 So, how does LPDDR5 achieve this improved speed?

-If you remember, the LPDDR4 and LPDDR4x got a speed boost by adopting a 32bit dual-channel architecture (2 x 16 bit).
+The last generation LPDDR4 and LPDDR4x got a speed boost by adopting a 32bit dual-channel architecture (2 x 16 bit).
 With the LPDDR5, we have switched back to a single 16-bit channel, but the number of banks in each channel has been doubled from 8 to 16.

 DRAM Memory speeds are a lot slower than our processors and a technique that helps them compensate is the use of prefetch buffer.
 Increasing the size of the prefetch buffer has been an easy way to improve DRAM performance.